Priyankasaggu11929/priyankasaggu11929.github.io/jouranl.md

 ![What-you-know-you-don't-know](https://pbs.twimg.com/media/ETcHRYaUMAANaEH.jpg)

 <sub>I'm super proud (yes, ofcourse of myself :p)!
-I finished reading another chapter "How Python Runs Program" from *"Learning Python by Mark Lutz"* (oh, I still remeber the author's name XD).
-Today I learnt </sub>
+I finished reading another chapter "How Python Runs Program" from *"Learning Python by Mark Lutz"* (oh, I still remeber the author's name XD).</sub>

 <sub>Today I learnt about *Python's view* of program execution, thus, learnt about *Byte Code Compilation* & *Python Virtual Machine (PVM)*.
 Then had a brief intro to some of the *Python Implementation Alternative* like:</sub>
 - <sub>CPython (the standard implementation of Python that we mostly encounter as the pre-installed python in our (linux/mac OS) systems)</sub>